-Tempe maintains streets, sidewalks, curbs, and gutters through the Asset Management Capital Maintenance Program.
-In order to determine the condition of the city's streets, the city uses a Pavement Quality Index (PQI) index.
+In order to determine the condition of streets, the City uses a Pavement Quality Index (PQI) index.
 PQI is a measurement of the smoothness of the roadway and any distresses in the pavement surface.
 It's calculated on a scale of 0 to 100.
 The city collects pavement condition data every three years.
 We use the information to prioritize paving schedules and determine what treatment will be used.
 Treatment options include:

 - placing a filler material in the cracks and treating the entire pavement surface